paramireze/paramireze.github.io/_posts/2018-08-17-life-after-ironman.markdown

 Leaving ironman was not an end for me.
 It is just a beginning.
 I leave wednesday for a 100 mile gravel ride with my friend Stephen Wasmund.
+I am no longer confined to a specific activity.